 Aquatic Invasive Species

-The jewels of the Swan Valley—Swan, Holland, Lindbergh and numerous smaller lakes, as well as the Swan River itself, provide broad economic, social, ecological and recreational values.
+Swan, Holland, and Lindbergh Lakes, as well as numerous smaller lakes, are the jewels of the Swan Valley.
+Along with the Swan River which connects them all, these lakes provide broad economic, social, ecological and recreational values.
 Protecting these gems is a high priority for Swan Valley Connections.

-Aquatic invasive species (AIS) are knocking on our door, but thankfully dedicated organizations, from the Department of the Interior and the Forest Service to the State of Montana, the Flathead Basin Commission and our own Swan Lakers, are stepping up to ensure we prevent invasion by AIS.
+Invasive mussels and aquatic weeds would be a disaster for our extremely high-quality lakes.
+Aquatic invasive species (AIS) are knocking on our door, but dedicated organizations, from the Department of the Interior and the Forest Service to the State of Montana and the Flathead Basin Commission, are stepping up to ensure we prevent invasion by AIS.